-- (i) Consulting fees were paid to a company controlled by a Company officer/director for bookkeeping services. - (ii) Management fees were paid or became payable for the services of the Company's: - President and Chief Executive Officer; and, - Chief Financial Officer, which began on May 9, 2022. - (iii) Rent was paid or became payable to a company controlled by a Company director for the Company's offices in Bedford, Nova Scotia.
-The rental term is monthly, which began on September 1, 2022. - (iv) Exploration and evaluation expenditures represent amounts paid or payable to Niaouleni Gold Inc. ("NGI") for Niaouleni Project activities.
+- (i) Consulting fees were paid to a company controlled by a Company officer/director for bookkeeping services. - (ii) Management fees were paid or became payable to a company controlled by the Company's President and Chief Executive Officer and to a company controlled by the Company's Chief Financial Officer. - (iii) Rent was paid or became payable to a company controlled by a Company director for the Company's offices in Bedford, Nova Scotia.
+The rental term is monthly. - (iv) Exploration and evaluation expenditures represent amounts paid or payable to Niaouleni Gold Inc. ("NGI") for Niaouleni Project activities.
 NGI is party to the option agreement for the Deguefarakole permit (note 12) and is related by virtue of a common director.
-Expenditures for the year consisted of: - Deguefarakole option agreement acquisition costs of \$300,000 (February 28, 2023 \$255,000); and, - reimbursement of exploration expenditures, at cost, of \$166,899 (February 28, 2023 \$1,512,091). - (v) Share-based payments represents the fair value of stock options granted to Company directors and officers.
+Expenditures for the current year consisted of: - Deguefarakole option agreement acquisition costs of \$nil (February 29, 2024 \$300,000); and, - reimbursement of exploration expenditures, at cost, of \$nil (February 29, 2024 \$166,899).

-Accounts payable and accrued liabilities include \$756,335 (February 28, 2023 - \$443,396) payable to Company directors/officers or companies controlled by or associated with Company directors/officers.
+Accounts payable and accrued liabilities include \$1,041,311 (February 29, 2024 - \$756,335) payable to Company directors/officers or companies controlled by Company directors/officers.
+Of this amount, \$362,965 (February 29, 2024 - \$428,241) is payable to NGI which represents past due amounts payable to suppliers engaged by NGI.